Generation Z in the Workplace: A Parent’s Advice to Gen Z’ers

 Even if you are in a high-demand industry and graduate at the top of your class, we all must pay our dues.
-No executive, director, or manager will be handing out office keys to someone untested in the corporate environment.
-Be prepared to take on grunt work for six months to a year before asking for a higher-level job.
+No executive, director, or manager hands out office keys to someone untested in the corporate environment.
+Instead, do some grunt work for six months to a year before asking for a higher-level job.
 Even prodigies have to practice to polish their skills.

-Your first few jobs out of school are your chance to really prove yourself.
-Make sure that you are performing your job duties with integrity and beating your manager’s expectations.
+As a member of Generation Z in the workplace, your first few jobs out of school are your chance to really prove yourself.
+Make sure that you perform your job duties with integrity and exceed your manager’s expectations.
 If you don’t know what those are, find out.
 Show up on time.
 Be a diligent worker and exhibit work ethic.
 You will never be promoted if you can’t work with others in a respectful, collaborative way.
 So, leave the ego at the door.
 These are all entry-level skills in the corporate world that will build your reputation.
 Work with consistent effort on what is in front of you, and whatever you want to be tomorrow will soon show itself.

 Everyone wants a cool job.
 The younger you are, the more it seems like having the cool job and title matters.
 The good news is, your job doesn’t have to be a fashion statement, a declaration of your personal values, or an obligation to someone else’s goals for you.
 A wonderful way to hate your life is to go into a line of work to please someone else.
 Life is too short to go into a field because it will make you look important, or get you gold stars from your parents.

 Take advantage of learning while the stakes are relatively low.
 Employers are always on the lookout for talent that delivers value, not just takes a paycheck.
-So, make sure you are reading up on your chosen field all the time, keeping up with changing trends, technology, and making yourself a subject matter expert.
-You don’t need to wait for your employer to provide training.
+So, make sure you read up on your chosen field all the time, keeping up with changing trends, technology, and making yourself a subject matter expert.
+Do not wait for your employer to provide training.
 If you do, you will fall behind the up-and-comers behind you.

 How do you know you are ready to move to the next step?
 Here are some benchmarks to keep in mind: